W-Seiffert/gesta-francorum/README.md

 ## File List

-* **Gesta_Francorum_1(DE).xml / Gesta_Francorum_1(EN).xml**:
+* **Abbrev_pics_Reg-Lat-572** (folder):
-Latin text of the *Gesta Francorum* according to the chosen reference manuscript (Reg.
+Selected image files of particular abbreviations used in the reference manuscript (Reg.
 Lat.
-572), marked-up in view of the intended purposes of the edition according to the TEI standards, provided with relevant meta data and editorial notes in a German and an English version.

-* **Plain_text.txt**:
-Latin text of the *Gesta Francorum* according to the chosen reference manuscript (Reg.
-Lat.
-572), with all abbreviations resolved, but without any markup / annotation of the document.

-* **Index_personarum.xlsx**:
-Numbered list of persons mentioned in the *Gesta Francorum*, displayed in the form of a table that contains – besides the variants attested in the text – standardized English versions of their names and, where available, links to existing authority files\* as well as to the entries in the “Database of Crusaders”: despite its still provisional status an excellent prosopographical resource compiled by a team of leading scholars of the Crusades (s. [https://www.dhi.ac.uk/crusaders/](https://www.dhi.ac.uk/crusaders/)).
-\* DNB: Deutsche Nationalbibliothek (German National Library), VIAF: Virtual International Authority File

-* **Index_geographicus.xlsx**:
-List of geographical entities (regions, cities, mountains, rivers, etc.)
+572), for whose typographical representation special solutions had to be found. (= to be expanded)

 * **Font_files** (folder):
 Files of the **Palemonas MUFI font** (version 3.0), selected in this project to display the text of the reference manuscript (Reg.
 Lat.
 572) in a form usable for palaeographical analysis.
 The font, developed by a team around the Lithuanian computer scientist Vladas Tumasonis, has been deployed as a freeware and is still one of the essential fonts recommended by the scholars of the MUFI group.
 It is freely available via the MUFI website on the Internet: s. [https://folk.uib.no/hnooh/mufi/fonts/index.html#PalemonasMUFI](https://folk.uib.no/hnooh/mufi/fonts/index.html#PalemonasMUFI).

-* **Abbrev_pics_Reg-Lat-572** (folder):
-Selected image files of particular abbreviations used in the reference manuscript (Reg.
-Lat.
-572), for whose typographical representation special solutions had to be found. (= to be expanded)

 * **Bibliography.xml**:
 Preliminary bibliography to the project, including previous editions of the *Gesta Francorum* and a selection of relevant research literature. (= to be expanded)

+* **Gesta_Francorum_1(DE).xml / Gesta_Francorum_1(EN).xml**:
+Latin text of the *Gesta Francorum* according to the chosen reference manuscript (Reg.
+Lat.
+572), marked-up in view of the intended purposes of the edition according to the TEI standards, provided with relevant meta data and editorial notes in a German and an English version.

+* **Index_geographicus.xlsx**:
+List of geographical entities (regions, cities, mountains, rivers, etc.)

+* **Index_personarum.xlsx**:
+Numbered list of persons mentioned in the *Gesta Francorum*, displayed in the form of a table that contains – besides the variants attested in the text – standardized English versions of their names and, where available, links to existing authority files\* as well as to the entries in the “Database of Crusaders”: despite its still provisional status an excellent prosopographical resource compiled by a team of leading scholars of the Crusades (s. [https://www.dhi.ac.uk/crusaders/](https://www.dhi.ac.uk/crusaders/)).
+\* DNB: Deutsche Nationalbibliothek (German National Library), VIAF: Virtual International Authority File

+* **Plain_text.txt**:
+Latin text of the *Gesta Francorum* according to the chosen reference manuscript (Reg.
+Lat.
+572), with all abbreviations resolved, but without any markup / annotation of the document.

+* **Visualizations_with_PALLADIO.md**:
+Visualizations, created with the help of the Stanford visualization tool PALLADIO.